DevMountain/soundCloud-api/README.md

 ### mainController.js
 - Set up the mainController.js file with the basic structure for the controller
-- In our index.html's opening body tag, add the controller: `ng-controller="MainController"`
+- In our index.html's opening body tag, add the controller: `ng-controller="mainController"`
-- Inject our soundService into our MainController
+- Inject our soundService into our mainController

 ## Step 3 - Our first endpoint